How to Sell a Product Without a Salesy Bone in Your Body

 Very soon, you will discover that:

 - Google Penguin has no beak

 - Dirty COW is far from the dairy industry

 - SSL certificate is not a piece of paper at all

-- CDN is not another news channel, and so on.
+- CDN is not another news channel

+Running your very own online shop makes you a Jack of all website-related trades.
 Website management A-Z. Creating SEO-friendly content.
-Advertising on Google, Bing and Yahoo.
-Driving website traffic from affiliates.
+Advertising on Google, Bing, and Yahoo.
+Driving website traffic from affiliates… You name it.